 Well you have separate logins and a cPanel to your hosting account but you are sharing the same operating system with other users who are also using shared hosting package, so if one of the users get affected, their malicious code will traverse up the directory and spread malware to all the users’ website files.

 There is no need to be scared.
 Just contact your hosting provider and confirm if they have the security measures in place to counter these issues.
 Some hosting providers like Bluehost are pretty reliable and secure.

-Securing your WordPress site with recommended permissions will help you prevent public (world) users to write/execute.
-If you think you are facing permissions issue you can set the default WordPress file/folder permissions here.
+Securing your WordPress site with recommended permissions will help you prevent public (world) users to write/executing.
+If you think you are facing a permissions issue you can set the default WordPress file/folder permissions here.